Last updated on : 01 Dec, 2025

 Brain fog can feel like a cloudiness or haziness in your thinking.
 It might make you feel forgetful, confused, or mentally sluggish.
 Tasks that usually feel easy might suddenly become challenging or take longer to complete.

-The duration of brain fog varies depending on its underlying causes and how effectively they are addressed.
+The duration of brain fog varies significantly depending on its underlying causes and how effectively they are addressed.
 It can last for a short period, such as a few hours or days, or persist for weeks or even longer if the root issues are not resolved or managed effectively.

 Disclaimer